 Should Blogs Be Taxed?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Last week, a friend of mine sent me a story from a local paper quoting several bloggers complaining about letters they received from Philadelphia tax authorities demanding $300 for the privilege of doing business in the City of Brotherly Love.
+Opinions expressed by Entrepreneur contributors are their own.Last week, a friend of mine sent me a story from a local paper quoting several bloggers complaining about letters they received from Philadelphia tax authorities demanding $300 for the privilege of doing business in the City of Brotherly Love.

 "The real kick in the pants," says Marilyn Bess, who claims she's only made about $50 from her environmental blog, MS Philly Organic, over the last few years, "is that I don't even have a full-time job, so for the city to tell me to pony up $300 for a business privilege license, pay wage tax, business privilege tax, net profits tax on a handful of money is outrageous."Blogger Sean Barry, who writes the blog Circle of Fits, says he netted a meager $11 over the last two years from the banners displayed on his Blogspot site."Personally, I don't think Circle of Fits is a business," Barry told The Philadelphia City Paper.
 "It might be someday if I start selling coffee mugs, key chains or locks of my hair to my fans.
 I don't think blogs should be taxed unless they are making an immense profit."